WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 ```

 ## Codebase Structure
-The homework code for this assignment is structured a bit differently than the code in the previous assignment.

 ### Multiple Levels
 Instead of a single, custom scene class, we've defined an abstact class called `HW3Level` extending the base Scene class with two subclasses; `HW3Level1` and `HW3Level2`.
 The heirarchy is shown roughly in the diagram below.
 I have omitted the methods and fields from the diagram for the sake of keeping things simple.